 Qt Remote Objects

-Qt Remote Objects (QtRO) is an inter-process communication (IPC) module developed for Qt.
-The idea is to extend existing Qt's functionalities to enable an easy exchange of information between processes or computers.
+Qt Remote Objects (QtRO) is an Inter-Process Communication (IPC) module developed for Qt.
+This module extends Qt's existing functionalities to enable information exchange between processes or computers, easily.

 - Overview Qt Remote Objects

 - Qt Remote Objects Source Objects

 - Remote Object Interaction

 Qt Remote Objects is available under commercial licenses from The Qt Company.
 In addition, it is available under the GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
 See Qt Licensing for further details.